logicl00m/kratos-frontend/QWEN.md

 ## Project Overview

 A web application that transforms JSON workflow specifications into interactive visual graphs and dynamic forms for business process automation, specifically designed for loan approval workflows.
+The application now includes a full routing system and supports both light and dark themes.

 ## Core Features